 On the other hand, if too little inventory is maintained, customers may not get the things they need when needed, which can lead to lost sales.

-One of the most critical aspects of it is tracking your inventory levels.
-This means knowing how much stock you have on hand and how much you expect to receive soon.
+One of the most critical aspects of inventory management is tracking your inventory levels.
+This helps determine how much stock you have on hand and how much you expect to receive soon.

-You won’t know when to order more stock if you don’t track your inventory levels.
-This can lead to lost sales and wasted money on excess inventory you don’t need.
+If you don’t track your inventory levels, you cannot know when to order more stock.
+This could potentially lead to lost sales and wasted money on inventory that you don’t need.

 This involves physically counting the number of items in your inventory.
 This can be time-consuming, but it’s the most accurate way to track your inventory.